SuperValou/SuperValou/README.md

 ## TypewriterEffect (2021)

 #### What's this?
 A Unity package to display text progressively like a typewriter would do.
-It also supports few commands to configure how letters are appearing on screen.
+It also supports a few commands to configure how letters are appearing on screen.

 #### Try it out
 - Click on the video below to see a demo of it.